bazel-contrib/rules_nodejs/docs/Built-ins.md

 If symlink_node_modules is True, this attribute is optional since the package manager will run in your workspace folder.
-It is recommended, however, that all files that the package manager depends on, such as `.rc` files or files used in `postinstall`, are added symlink_node_modules is True so that the repository rule is rerun when any of these files change.
+It is recommended, however, that all files that the package manager depends on, such as `.rc` files or files used in `postinstall`, are added so that the repository rule is rerun when any of these files change.

 If symlink_node_modules is False, the package manager is run in the bazel external repository so all files that the package manager depends on must be listed.